Nordes/nordes.github.io-project/README.md

 * Hex created using http://csshexagon.com/ (The idea is to build a beehive)

-Note to myself...
+> Note to myself...
 I could also add some flipping in the hexagons.
+> Also... add I18n (Fr, En... maybe Jp)